Oneill19/A-Star-Path-Finder/README.md

 # A Star Path Finder
 ##### A* Path Finder algorithm visualization made in python.

-A* algorithm is a BFS algorithm to find the optimal path from the start node to the goal node.
+A* algorithm is a search algorithm to find the optimal path from the start node to the goal node.
 This algorithm is an expansion of the Dijkstra algorithm.
 The algorithm uses a priority queue to choose the lowest f cost from all the node of every neighbour to continue the search.